Peter Mayhew

 Peter William Mayhew (19 May 1944 – 30 April 2019) was a British-American actor.
 He was best known for portraying Chewbacca in the Star Wars film series.
 He played the character in all of his live-action appearances from the 1977 original to 2015's The Force Awakens before his retirement from the role.
-He also voiced the character in Star Wars: The Clone Wars and portrayed him in some non-canon television shows including The Muppet Show.
+He also voiced the character in Star Wars: The Clone Wars and portrayed him in some television shows, including The Muppet Show.

 Early life

 Peter Mayhew was born on 19 May 1944, in Barnes, Surrey.
 At the age of 8, he was diagnosed with gigantism.
-Mayhew also had a genetic tissue disorder called Marfan syndrome.
+Mayhew is often erroneously reported as having a genetic tissue disorder called Marfan syndrome; however, his family has clarified that Mayhew suffered from pituitary gigantism.
 His peak height was 7 ft 3 in.

 Career

 Early work

 Mayhew gained his first acting job when the producers of Sinbad and the Eye of the Tiger (1977) discovered him from a photograph in a newspaper article about men with large feet, and cast him in the role of the Minoton.